 Here’s a luxurious primary bathroom featuring twin vanities in light oak, as well as unique inset curved mirror panels.

 A lovely separate tub and wall treatment offer a focal point in this elegant bathroom.
-I have the same white bath rug in our new bathroom.
+We have the same white bath rug in our master bathroom.

 Kate Abt Design – Photo by Jenn Verrier